Ermentrude of Orléans: Consecration

 In 866, Ermentrude was consecrated by the Archbishop Hincmar of Rheims during a politically turbulent time regarding his relationship with Charles II.
 It was the coronation of a wife rather than a bride, as she was crowned over 20 years after her wedding.
 According to Z. Mistry, the ordination shows two important ideas about Ermentrude and queenship in general: a) dynastic security b) how to be a good wife to a king.

-Throughout the ordination, Ermentrude is repeatedly compared to Sarah from the Bible, and Z. Mistry concludes that this is an attempt from Hincmar and Charles II to bless the Carolingian dynasty with more heirs through Ermentrude.
+Throughout the ordination, Ermentrude is repeatedly compared to Sarah from the Bible, and Zubin Mistry concludes that this is an attempt from Hincmar and Charles II to bless the Carolingian dynasty with more heirs through Ermentrude.
 This is because Sarah struggled to have children until she reaffirmed her faith, showing that fertility and dynastic survival was entwined with devout faith.
 Fittingly, Ermentrude had an interest in religious foundations and associations with several convents, including Chelles and Avenay.